-Customer Petition Disputing Response/Recovery Proposal

-In such event, A written petition disputing such Response/Recovery Proposal may be filed with the Hearing Officer within twenty (20) Business Days after submission of BPA’s initial proposal in such 7(i) Process by customers who are party to the 7(i) Process in their individual capacity and customers who are members of groups and organizations such as the Pacific Northwest Generating Cooperative or the Public Power Council that are parties to such process totaling both 1) at least 70 percent of such customers (utility count), and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each customer.
+A written petition so disputing the Response/Recovery Proposal may only be filed with the Hearing Officer within 20 Business Days after submission of BPA’s initial proposal in such 7(i) Process, or within 10 Business Days after an Administrator’s Mini-Trial decision under Section 9.6.4(iii).
+The petition may be filed only if it is approved by customers who are party to the 7(i) Process in their individual capacity and customers who are members of groups and organizations such as the Pacific Northwest Generating Cooperative or the Public Power Council that are parties to such process totaling both 1) at least 70 percent of such customers (utility count), and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each customer.

-Upon receipt of such petition, the Hearing Officer is empowered and required to determine, consistent with the rate case schedule and the procedural requirements of Section 13.7, whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to court ruling as provided for in Section 12.1 or 12.2, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court ruling or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the customer(s).
+Upon receipt of such petition, the Hearing Officer shall expeditiously schedule, consistent with the rate case schedule and the procedural requirements of Section 9.6 (Mini-Trial), a Mini-Trial regarding whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to a court ruling as provided for in Section 9.4.1, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court order or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the customer(s).

+If no such petition is timely filed, the Recovery/Response Proposal will be considered in the normal course through the 7(i) Process with a decision in the Administrator’s Record of Decision.

+Disputes Alleging Irreconcilable Conflict with the PRDM

+Criteria and Conditions for Determining an Irreconcilable Conflict Exists

+An Irreconcilable Conflict exists only when:

+1) The PRDM clearly and unambiguously requires or prohibits an action, and an action or inaction proposed by BPA (the “BPA Position”) is contrary to such requirement or prohibition; or

+2) The PRDM is silent, ambiguous, or leaves a gap regarding the matter in question, and the BPA Position cannot be reconciled with any reasonable interpretation of what the PRDM does provide for.

-BPA Petition for Mini-Trial
+Customer Petition for Mini-Trial Alleging Irreconcilable Conflict within a 7(i) Process

-If BPA disagrees with the determination of
+Customers that are party to a 7(i) Process may petition for a Mini-Trial alleging that a BPA Position in such 7(i) Process is in Irreconcilable Conflict with the PRDM.